Definition of Persuasion

 It is linked with morality and ethics.
 In this method of persuasion, writers or speakers convince their audience of their goodwill and present themselves as trustworthy.
 In order to determine whether a writer is credible or not, the audience needs to understand his intention and his strong understanding of the subject.

-The third method is pathos that invokes and appeals to the emotions of the audience.
+The third method is pathos, which invokes and appeals to the emotions of the audience.
 This is contrary to logos, as it presents arguments without using logic or reasoning.
-Many writers consider love, fear, empathy and anger as strong factors to influence the emotions of their audience.
+Many writers consider love, fear, empathy, and anger as strong factors to influence the emotions of their audiences.

 “I am assured by our merchants that a boy or a girl before twelve years old is no saleable commodity, and even when they come to this age, they will not yield above three pounds.”

-Swift builds his credibility by assuring that prior to creating this proposal he had discussed with merchants.
-Swifts attempts to make clear his point that selling infants as food would be profitable and help financially to impoverished parents.
+Swift builds his credibility by assuring that, prior to creating this proposal, he had discussed the issue with merchants.
+Swift attempts to make clear his point that selling infants as food would be profitable, and would help financially impoverished parents.

 “STUDIES serve for delight, for ornament, and for ability.
 Their chief use for delight, is in privateness and retiring; for ornament, is in discourse; and for ability, is in the judgment, and disposition of business.”

-In, Jane Eyre, Charlotte Bronte brings pathos when Jane leaves Mr. Rochester as they were about to tie the knot.
-Jane, however, finds out that Mr. Rochester has already a wife, and she is actually alive, though mentally disturbed living with a nurse in the attic.
-These circumstances arouse the emotions of readers that Jane had already faced a difficult and sad life with her aunt and her children, and now when she was about to finally find happiness, unfortunately, feels dejected once again.
+In Jane Eyre, Charlotte Bronte brings pathos when Jane leaves Mr. Rochester as they were about to tie the knot.
+Jane, however, finds out that Mr. Rochester already has a wife, who is actually alive, though mentally disturbed living with a nurse in the attic.
+These circumstances arouse the emotions of readers, in that Jane had already faced a difficult and sad life with her aunt and her children, and now when she was about to finally find happiness, she feels dejected once again.

-Barack Obama makes a public speech a night before his election campaign in Virginia on November 3, 2008 by saying,
+Barack Obama made a public speech a night before his election campaign in Virginia on November 3, 2008, saying:

 “This country is more decent than one where a woman in Ohio, on the brink of retirement, finds herself one illness away from disaster after a lifetime of hard work…This country is more generous than one where a man in Indiana has to pack up the equipment he’s worked on for twenty years and watch it shipped off to China… We are more compassionate than a government that lets veterans sleep on our streets and families slide into poverty; that sits on its hands while a major American city drowns before our eyes…”

-This emotional speech plays on the sense of the guilt of people — the reason that it is a good example of pathos.
-Although Obama employs snob appeal fallacy in his argument, however, it is a very influential and emotional appeal.
+This emotional speech plays on people’s sense of guilt, making it a good example of pathos.
+Although Obama employs snob appeal fallacy in his argument, it is a very influential and emotional appeal.

 Function of Persuasion

 Persuasion is the most common literary technique.
-We not only find it in literature, but also in political speeches, conferences, courtrooms and advertisements.
+We not only find it in literature, but also in political speeches, conferences, courtrooms, and advertisements.
 Through persuasive writing, writers express their own feelings and opinions by appealing to the audience emotionally and rationally.
 Hence, it is a very effective technique to win over the readers or audience.
-In addition, it helps the students to unearth certain reasons in the favor of their point of views and gives them a chance to research facts linked to their views.
-While developing an understanding how writing can change and influence their thoughts and actions, students can understand the nature of persuasive work.
+In addition, it helps students to unearth certain reasons in favor of their points of view, and gives them a chance to research facts linked to their views.
+While developing an understanding of how writing can change and influence their thoughts and actions, students can understand the nature of persuasive work.